cap-js/docs/guides/data-privacy/annotations.md

 ## Reference App Sample { #annotated-model }

-In the remainder of this guide, we use the [Incidents Management reference sample app](https://github.com/cap-js/incidents-app) as the base to add data privacy and audit logging to.
+In the remainder of this guide, we use the [Incidents Management reference sample app](https://github.com/cap-js/incidents-app) with some data model extensions (see below) as the base to add data privacy and audit logging to.

 <img src="./assets/Incidents-App.drawio.svg" style="zoom:111%;" />